-Where bullying behavi iour persists / serious incident of bullying: Action taken by Procedure Support and/or sanction may include Principal / Deputy Principal.
+Action taken by Procedure Support and/or sanction may include Principal / Deputy Principal.
 Fill in Incident Report form.
-Speak to all students involved Detention / Suspension separately and try to resolve the issue.
+Speak to all students involved Detention / Suspension · separately and try to resolve the issue.
 Loss of privilege.
 Year Head.
-Parents and student meet with Principal / Deputy Conditions are set regarding student's future behaviour during the meeting with parents Incident may be referred to the Board Principal.
+Conditions are set regarding Parents and student meet student's future behaviour during with Principal / Deputy the meeting with parents Incident may be referred to the Board Principal.
 Contract is drawn up and signed. of Management at the discretion of the Keep a record of all incidents, form and procedures followed Counselling offered Principal. and feedback to Year Head.
 Behaviour is recorded on student's file/record.
 Possible further investigation through sociogram / class Referral to child psychologist / observation / questionnaire.
 Garda Juvenile Liaison Officer Contact with other support agencies Progress of target, bully, and others involved will be The future of the student in the monitored. school may be considered.